Probation Governance, Identity, and Practice: Making, Unmaking, Remaking - Book Launch

 This event launches Matt Tidmarsh's recently published monograph, Probation Governance, Identity, and Practice: Making, Unmaking, Remaking (Routledge Press).

-Matt Tidmarsh will be joined by Matthew Millings, Professor of Criminal Justice at Liverpool John Moores University.
+Matt Tidmarsh will be joined by Matthew Millings, Professor of Criminal Justice at Liverpool John Moores University; and Hilary Sommerlad, Professor of Law and Social Justice at the University of Leeds.

 Dr Matt Tidmarsh (School of Law, University of Leeds) – Matt Tidmarsh is an Associate Professor of Criminal Justice at the School of Law, University of Leeds.
 His research interests are interdisciplinary, drawing from criminology, sociology, and penology – with a particular focus governance, identity, and practice in probation.
 Matt is the Co-Director of the Centre for Criminal Justice Studies at the University of Leeds.